-In a divorce proceeding, the divorce attorneys can petition the court to award "alimony" or "maintenance" to either party who demonstrates the need for financial assistance and the other party's ability to pay same.
+In a divorce proceeding, the divorce attorney can petition the court to award “alimony” or “maintenance” to either party who demonstrates the need for financial assistance and the other party’s ability to pay same.

 How is Alimony Determined?